 What You Will Need To Recertify

-If you are required to provide additional proof of eligibility, you will not be able to use the recertify by phone method, but can still renew Lifeline service online or by mail.
+If you are required to provide additional proof of eligibility, you will not be able to use the phone renewal method, but you can still renew online or by mail.

 Customers who need to provide documentation cannot renew by phone but can renew online or by mail.